 Jonathan J. Ortiz was raised in the 78207 zip code and attended Brewer Elementary, Tafolla Middle School, and graduated from Lanier High School in 2010.
 The youngest of four children of a hard working single mom, he joined the Avenida in September 2015 and is our youngest employee.
 While at Lanier Jonathan was in the Advertising Design program where he participated in the Skills USA competition, winning first place in poster design.
 Out of High School he went off to college and achieved a BFA in Advertising, making him the first in his family to hold a college degree.
 During his time in school Jonathan did internships at Street Talk Magazine, The Current, and The Social Being a full service digital marketing agency(where he obtained employment out of college).
-Currently Jonathan is Communications Director at Avenida Guadalupe Association providing leadership for media communications, digital marketing and community organizing.
+Currently Jonathan is Marketing Director/Community Builder at Avenida Guadalupe Association providing leadership for media communications, digital marketing and community organizing.

 Born and raised in the Westside, Rosa Ramirez attended Carvajal Elementary and Rhodes Middle School before relocating to central San Antonio where she attended Wheatley High School.
 She received various scholarships and grants that enabled her to attend University of Incarnate Word.
 Currently she is 18 hours from her Bachelors of Arts in Administration and Management.
 Ramirez has held various management positions at AT&T and provided leadership for organizations within the company.
 Most recently, she has served as a Worker’s Compensation Consultant for various companies in San Antonio.
 Currently, Ramirez is an active member of St. Cecilia’s Catholic Church, a volunteer of Christian Doctrine Education, a member of The Rite of Christian Initiation of Adults (RCIA), and Women of Faith.
 As Operations Manager for the Avenida Guadalupe Association, Ramirez facilitates Human Resources for 21 employees which includes Avenida Guadalupe Development, Inc. and Avenida Guadalupe Zarzamora Senior Homes, Inc.